2LIFES (Interreg Europe)

 The Interreg project SUBRACT aims to identify the conditions for re-usecentres to become economically, socially and environmentally sustainable (whilst reducing the quantities sent to landfill).
 SUBTRACT will provide policymakers with concrete indications on how to enhance economic sustainability and competitiveness of re-use centres as SMEs.
 SUBTRACT will improve the know-how on traceability and on access to the waste streams to sort out potentially reusable goods and materials.
 SUBTRACT will identify ways of increasing the visibility of re-use centres and approachable for citizens, be it for the supply be it for the demand of reusable goods.

 07/2017 – 06/2020

-SURFACE aims to improve environmental management and quality of life in urban areas through promoting re-use.
-The project will identify and establish re-use oriented services in the pilot regions and connect them in ‘Smart Re-use Parks’ that will be integrated into local waste prevention and waste management strategies.
-Concrete pilot activities will be carried out in Austria, Italy, Germany, Poland and Hungary.
-In Slovenia, Croatia and the Czech Republic feasibility studies and policy recommendations will be delivered.
-SURFACE involves partners with different starting positions and will support mutual learning, innovation and spreading of know-how to further regions.
+SURFACE improves environmental management and quality of life in urban areas through promoting re-use.
+The project identified and established re-use oriented services in the pilot regions and connected them in ‘Smart Re-use Parks’, integrated into local waste prevention / management strategies.
+Concrete pilot activities were carried out in Austria, Italy, Germany, Poland and Hungary.
+In Slovenia, Croatia and the Czech Republic feasibility studies and policy recommendations were delivered.
+SURFACE involved partners with different starting positions, supporting mutual learning, innovation and spreading of know-how to further regions.

 12/2016 – 12/2019